4 Questions to Ask Your New Franchisor

 2. Training Opportunities

-When you build your own business, you know what your vision is and how you want to train your employee network.
-With a franchise, the business model is set, so you’ll need to learn a great deal about the company before you open the doors of your new business.
-Most franchisors offer countless training programs not just for the franchisee, but also for new employees joining the family.
-You’ll want to discuss which training opportunities are mandatory and what other opportunities are available in the future to help you grow and maintain your franchise.
+When establishing your own business, you have a clear vision and control over the training of your employee network.
+However, with a franchise, the business model is predetermined, requiring you to thoroughly understand the company before launching your new venture.
+Most franchisors provide extensive training programs not only for franchisees but also for new employees.
+It is essential to clarify which training opportunities are mandatory and to identify additional programs available in the future to support the growth and maintenance of your franchise.

 3. Brand Image

-Franchises are all about branding.
-On some level, franchises evolve because one business becomes so strong that the business model can be recreated in other locations, thanks to the public’s strong recognition of the brand itself.
-Once you purchase a franchise, it is your responsibility to maintain that brand image in a way that your franchisor approves of.
-Each brand has different rules and expectations of how to manage its brand image, so you’ll need to ask thorough questions about their standards, branding guidelines, and ethos as a company.
+Franchises focus on branding.
+Franchises develop because a successful business model can be replicated in other locations due to strong public recognition of the brand.
+When you purchase a franchise, it is your responsibility to maintain that brand image according to the franchisor's guidelines.
+Each brand has different rules and expectations for managing its brand, so it is important to ask detailed questions about their standards, branding guidelines, and company ethos.

 4. Financing Opportunities